Direct sampling of projected entangled-pair states: Stochastic optimization of PEPS

 \section{Stochastic optimization of PEPS}

 Given that we can efficiently sample a PEPS wavefunction and compute expectation values, we now give details on how to variationally optimize the PEPS tensors with respect to a given model Hamiltonian.
 The first issue concerns the initialization of the PEPS tensors.
 In recent works, an initial state was constructed by running the simple-update algorithm for PEPS, stating that starting from an initial PEPS with randomly initialized parameters leads to poor statistics and local minima~\cite{AccurateLiu2021}.
 In this work, however, we have observed that this additional step is unnecessary by choosing a PEPS of which the weights are randomly initialized from a uniform distribution between zero and one.
-The rationale for this choice is that the signs of the local operator are only determined by the operator itself and not by the (random) parameters in the PEPS.
-Next, the PEPS is properly normalized by ensuring that the mean of the distribution $|\Psi(\mathcal{S})|^2/p_c(\mathcal{S})$ is equal to one.
+With this initialization, the distribution of the expansion coefficients $\Psi(\mathcal{S})$ is narrowly distributed around a non-zero value.
+This is qualitatively dissimilar from the distribution obtained with a PEPS whose weights are initialized with positive and negative weights.
+Indeed, as a single-layer PEPS contraction can be viewed as a sum of products of tensor elements, this sum will have many canceling contributions, leading to a distribution centered and peaked around zero.
+When considering local operators $O_{\textrm{loc}}(\mathcal{S})$, the expansion coefficients enter in the denominator and expansion coefficients close to zero lead to large contributions to the local operator.
+Note that, with a finite sample set, the large contributions lead to poor statistics of the expectation value.
+On the other hand, when the expansion coefficients are narrowly distributed around a non-zero value, the matrix elements of the operator $\braket{\mathcal{S}|\widehat{O}|\mathcal{S}'}$ have a larger effect on the value of the local operator and the expectation value has low variance.
+We also rescale the weights by properly normalizing the PEPS, ensuring that the mean of the distribution $|\Psi(\mathcal{S})|^2/p_c(\mathcal{S})$ is equal to one.

 It is often worthwhile to consider symmetries of the models under study when optimizing variational ground states.
 In this work, when present, we will consider eigenstates of the $U(1)$ symmetry group by projecting the PEPS on the subspace with total spin projection equal to a fixed value $Q$